 Want to know what the average open and click-through rates are in your industry?
 Then check out our Email Marketing Benchmarks report for the latest email statistics.

 Yes, use Instagram content in your email newsletters.
 Social images, in general, are good to use.
 Instagram, in particular, has a little something special.
 Food for thought: 76% of emails include social icons, but only 14% include social images, according to Curalate and Movable Ink.
 Of those 14% who do use social images:

 - 14% use Twitter content

 - and less than 3% use Instagram content.

 Remember that Instagram is the king of social engagement.
 In 2015, Instagram delivered 29% more engagement than Facebook, and 60% more than Twitter.
 While those numbers may be down significantly from 2014, they’re still too big to ignore.

 More than that, social media agency Laundry Service found that using Instagram-style photography increased click-through rates to 8% and conversion rate by 25%.
-If that wasn’t enough, an Elon University study found that a majority consumers trust UGC more than they trust brand-created content.
+If that wasn’t enough, an Elon University study found that a majority of consumers trust user-generated content (UGC) more than they trust the brand-created content.
 (In this context, people usually think of online reviews, but photographs also fit the bill.)

 But I’m talking about taking your community across your marketing channels.
-And that requires pulling out the big gun of Instagram: user generated content (UGC).
+And that requires pulling out the big gun of Instagram: user-generated content.
 The good news is that there’s a lot of UGC available.
 The bad news is that you have to figure out how to find the UGC specific to your brand that you’d want to feature in your emails.